Ribbon structures of the Drinfeld center of a finite tensor category: Remarks on the Radford isomorphism

 sending a morphism $f: M \to (V \boxtimes \unitobj) \otimes A'$ in $\mathcal{C}^{\env}$ to

 By the discussion of \cite[Subsection 4.3]{MR3632104}, the map~\eqref{eq:coend-adj-1} is bijective.
 Thus, by the definition of the internal Hom functor, we may identify

 for all $V \in \mathcal{C}$.
-It is moreover shown in \cite{MR3632104} that $A$ is identified with $A'$ as an algebra if we endow the coend $A'$ with an algebra structure as in Subsection \ref{subsec:monadic-Z-F-G} of this paper.
+It is moreover shown in \cite{MR3632104} that $A$ is identified with $A'$ as an algebra if we endow the coend $A'$ with an algebra structure as in Subsection~\ref{subsec:center-as-modules} of this paper.

-In what follows, we identify $\iHom(\unitobj, V)$ with $(V \boxtimes \unitobj) \otimes A'$ as in \eqref{eq:int-Hom-coend}.
-In particular, the algebra $A = \iHom(\unitobj, \unitobj)$ is identified with the coend $A'$.
-We note that the natural isomorphism $\tau$, which have played an important role in the definition of $\deltaENO$, is defined in terms of the structure of $\iHom(\unitobj, -)$ as a module functor.
-To express the isomorphism $\tau$ in terms of the universal dinatural transformation, we first give the following descriptions of the unit and the counit of \eqref{eq:coend-adj-1}.
+In what follows, we identify $\iHom(\unitobj, V)$ with $(V \boxtimes \unitobj) \otimes A'$ as above.
+Since the isomorphism $\deltaENO$ is defined in terms of the internal Hom functor, it is convenient if morphisms related to $\iHom$ are written in terms of the universal dinatural transformation $\din_X$.
+We first express the unit and the counit of the adjunction \eqref{eq:coend-adj-1} as follows:

 \begin{lemma} The unit of the adjunction \eqref{eq:coend-adj-1}, which we denote by

 is a unique natural transformation such that

 for all objects $X, Y \in \mathcal{C}$.
 The counit of \eqref{eq:coend-adj-1}, which we denote by